feelixs/cli/README.md

   - **Linux** `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc`
   - This behavior shouldn't occur on Windows, but if Python ever changes this in the future, you can resolve it by simply adding your Python installation to your system PATH.

+## Uninstalling the CLI

 ### Uninstall with PIP

 If you've installed through pip, you can uninstall by simply running: `pip uninstall ssotme -y`.

-Note that the DotNet SDK that was installed along with `ssotme` won't be uninstalled automatically, though.
+### MacOS Uninstaller

+To uninstall a Mac .pkg installation, run the uninstall script by entering `/Applications/ssotme/uninstall`

 ## Syntax: `ssotme -help`
 This command will show the following help.